EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 *This section was reviewed by the Front-of-House Manager, who can be contacted at [FoH@bedlamtheatre.co.uk](mailto:foh@bedlamtheatre.co.uk)*

-Staffing is a part of Giving back to Bedlam (see section 6.3.) but you need to start thinking about it before your own show happens.
+Staffing is a part of Giving Back to Bedlam (see section 6.3.) but you need to start thinking about it before your own show happens.
 It is recommended that you sign up to staff as soon as possible.
 Please talk to the Front-of-House Manager if you have any questions.
 Please also see the new [Front-of-House (COVID-19) policy](https://docs.google.com/document/d/1v-SfpuOFU1SzxBXd0uwrAdJhKtrut0T7S4C7Z1Vw9i0/edit?usp=sharing) (more information in section 6.3.)

 * Assigned staffing weeks for each production will be assigned by the Front-of-House Manager (FoH).
 * All members of a production must staff.
 This includes Director(s), Tech Managers, Stage Managers, Producer(s), tech operators, and the cast.
 This is not limited to those listed on the proposal form.
-Those involved in a Lunchtime show must staff one slot each, and those involved in a Mainterm show must staff two slots each.
+Those involved in a Teatime show must staff one slot each, and those involved in a Mainterm show must staff two slots each.
 * There are five staffing slots that need to be filled by each production; Duty Manager, Box Office, Indoor Hall Keeper, Outdoor Hall Keeper and Café.
 The responsibilities of each position are detailed in the Staffing Guidelines.
 * Signing up to staff can be done online through the Bedlam website: _[https://www.bedlamtheatre.co.uk/admin/staffings](https://www.bedlamtheatre.co.uk/admin/staffings)_
 * Staffers must be in Bedlam an hour and a half before the performance or as specified on the staffing sign-up page.
 * The show team will be notified when they must sign up for staffing, with at least a 2 week notice.
 This is usually the Friday before the first showing.
 * If you find yourself unable to staff the slot you signed up for, you can request to swap your slot, provided you give at least 24 hours notice.
 Otherwise, you’ll need to find someone to replace you.
 * People staffing when it is not required of them are able to be removed from staffing slots as long as at least 24h notice is given.
-* If either a Lunchtime or a Mainterm production chooses to have an additional performance, it is the producer’s responsibility to find staffers for that performance.
+* If either a Teatime or a Mainterm production chooses to have an additional performance, it is the producer’s responsibility to find staffers for that performance.
 * It is the producer’s responsibility to find staffers for all supplementary events taking place in Bedlam unless another agreement is reached with the Front-of-House manager.

 ### 5.4 Get-ins

 A get-in is the time that is allocated for your play to rig and focus your lights, and prepare the stage for your show.
-Get-ins start on Saturday at 2pm for Mainterm productions or Sunday at 2pm for Lunchtime productions.
+Get-ins start on Saturday at 2pm for Mainterm productions or Sunday at 2pm for Teatime productions.